 Date Written: February 21, 2018

-Suppose that a private citizen or an executive branch officer does something that the House or Senate considers contemptuous — say, refusing to respond to a congressional subpoena, or printing false statements about the chamber’s deliberations.
+Suppose that a private citizen or an executive branch official does something that the House or Senate considers contemptuous—say, refusing to respond to a congressional subpoena.
 May the House or Senate arrest her, try her for contempt, and detain her until she complies?
 This power is called the “inherent contempt power,” and conventional constitutional wisdom concedes that the House or Senate can exercise it unilaterally.

-The Article contributes to the literature on interpretive methodology.
-Because the inherent contempt power has been exercised by Congress since 1795, some argue that the Constitution’s meaning has been “liquidated” or “glossed” to allow the power.
-This generally unchallenged constitutional practice, pursued in the teeth of contrary constitutional text, raises thorny questions about interpretive methodology.
-First, I argue that decisions that do not result from inter-branch contestation and settlement should not be considered authoritative liquidations of constitutional meaning.
-Second, I argue that, even if the meaning of the Constitution has been liquidated, it can be de- and re-liquidated if practice shifts over a period of time.
-Third, I argue that if the constitutional justification for past assertions turns on a structural argument that no longer obtains (as here), then that precedent can be ignored without issue.
+This Article also contributes to the literature on interpretive methodology.
+Because the inherent contempt power has been exercised by Congress since 1795, defenders argue that the Constitution’s meaning has been “liquidated” or “glossed” by this longstanding historical practice.
+This argument fails for three reasons.
+First, only decisions that result from inter-branch contestation and settlement should be considered authoritative liquidations of constitutional meaning.
+Second, even if the Constitution’s meaning was liquidated, it can be de- and re-liquidated as practice shifts with time.
+Third, if the constitutional justifications for past assertions of the power turn on a structural argument that no longer obtains (as here), then those historical precedents lack binding force.
 These three assertions bolster the substantive point: Neither chamber of Congress may unilaterally arrest, detain, and try private citizens or executive branch officials for contempt.

 Keywords: Congress, legislation, congressional contempt, contempt of Congress, constitutional law, liquidation, gloss, constitutional interpretation, separation of powers

 Suggested Citation: Suggested Citation